 If you have specific needs that affect your ability to put your complaint in writing or email, we will do our best to help.
 Please phone us on 0845 601 3034 or minicom 01633 815044.

-There is a separate complaints procedure covering complaints about the conduct or actions of members of the UK Statistics Authority or its staff (see External links).
+There is a separate complaints procedure for members of the UK Statistics Authority or its staff (see External links).

-The complaints manager will acknowledge your complaint within three working days of receipt.
+The complaints manager will acknowledge your complaint within 3 working days of receipt.

-On receipt the complaints manager will chair a panel consisting of two members of the Senior Civil Service to review your complaint.
+On receipt, the complaints manager will chair a panel consisting of 2 members of the Senior Civil Service within ONS to review it.

-The panel will decide, on the basis of the information provided, if further investigation of the complaint is necessary.
+The panel will decide, on the basis of the information provided, if further investigation is necessary.

-You will be sent notification of the result of the initial review within ten working days of the complaint.
+You will be sent notification of the result of this initial review within 10 working days.

-If the panel considers that an investigation of the matter is not justified you will be informed of the reasons why.
-The decision of the panel may allow for the complaint to be resubmitted with further information.
+If the panel considers that an investigation of the matter is not justified, you will be informed of the reasons why.
+The decision of the panel may allow for the complaint to be resubmitted if further evidence is supplied.

-If the panel determines that an investigation is warranted you will be informed of the name and contact details of the officer who has been appointed to investigate the complaint and a date when the investigation is expected to conclude.
+If the panel determines that an investigation is necessary, you will be informed of the name and contact details of the person who will be investigating the complaint and a date when the investigation is expected to conclude.

-All complaints received by the panel, including those subsequently investigated by an appointed officer, will be investigated fully, fairly, promptly and efficiently where the complaint is accompanied by clear evidence-based explanations.
+All complaints received by the panel, including those subsequently investigated by an appointed person, will be investigated fully, fairly, promptly and efficiently, where the complaint is accompanied by clear evidence.

-If this deadline is not met then you will receive a progress report and an explanation of why it has not been possible to conclude the investigation within the original timescale.
+If this deadline is not met, you will receive a progress report and an explanation of why it has not been possible to conclude the investigation within the original timescale.